 What if I am not Service Connected for a Disability or have a High Enough Rating?

 One of the main requirements to be granted IU is that you must be service connected for the disability that is preventing you from working.
 The VA, unlike Social Security, will only take into account any service connected disabilities.
 With that being said, many veterans are currently in the appeals process to get their disabilities service connected or receive a higher rating.
 If this is your situation, you should still submit your application for IU; VA Form 21-8940.
 We all know how drawn out the VA process can be for granting benefits.
-Therefore, as soon as you become too disabled to work, submit your application to lock into place your effective date.
+Therefore, as soon as you become too disabled to work, submit your application to lock into place your effective date for TDIU benefits.
 With the VA, it is all about maintaining your effective date of award, whether it is an initial claim or a claim for IU.

 Say you filed a claim for service connection for a back condition in 2010 and were forced to stop working because of it, and could not obtain gainful employment.
 You have gone through the appeals process and now, in 2017, you are finally being granted your service connection compensation at 80%, effective back to 2010.
 If you had filed a VA 21-8940 within a year of becoming unable to work due to your back, and the VA agrees that your inability to work is due to your service connected disability, you may receive 100% compensation back to 2010, instead of only 80%!